yeukfei02/astro/docs/collections.md

 Astro Collections help you break up a larger set of data into multiple pages.
 Examples of use-cases include:

 - Pagination: `/posts/1`, `/posts/2`, etc.
-- Grouping content by author: `/author/fred`, `/author/matthew`, etc.
 - Grouping content by some tag: `/tags/red`, `/tags/blue`, etc.
+- Creating individual pages from a dataset: `/author/fred`, `/author/matthew`, etc.
 - Working with remote data
 - Mixing remote and local data